scmmmh/metadata-tutorial/source/access_data/europeana.rst

     for record in reader:
         print(record)

-Runnint this code will only return those records that are freely re-usable.
+Running this code will only return those records that are freely re-usable.
 This includes public domain works, and CreativeCommons Attribution and Attribution-ShareAlike works.
 If you want to narrow it down more specifically, you need to filter in the query:

 .. sourcecode:: python